whelan-low/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Important Note:** The tutorial class and module code must be specified.
-To determine the target student, only one prefix should used per command.
+To determine the target student, only one prefix should be used per command.
 If there are multiple prefixes, the target priority is as follows: By Index -> By Student ID -> By Email

 </box>